 Chief Sustainability Officer

-According to O*NET, chief sustainability officer (CSO) is a new and emerging “Bright Outlook” occupation in a high-growth industry.
+According to O*NET, chief sustainability officer (CSO) is a new and emerging occupation.
 CSOs communicate, develop, or execute sustainable business strategies and help their organization profit from the push to become more sustainable.
-The median salary for a CSO in 2014 was $173,320.
+The median salary for a CSO in 2016 was $181,210.

 Based on salary data from Recruiter, CSO salaries range between $144,000 and $216,000, and the average annual salary is $183,800.
 The data also show that compensation for CSOs increased by more than 30 percent from 2004 to 2010.